Are Potatoes Healthy?

 - Using a fork, poke holes throughout the potato.

 - Place on a microwave-safe plate and cook for 5 minutes.

 - Flip potato and cook for an additional 5 minutes.
-Continue this process until your potato is cooked through.
+Continue this process until your potato is cooked.

 Check your potatoes by poking with a fork.
-You'll know your baked potatoes are done cooking when your fork sticks easily into them.
+You'll know your baked potatoes are done when your fork sticks into them.

 Though it may seem like the refrigerator is the logical place to store potatoes, the cold temperature may cause them to discolor when they're cooked.
 Also, the starch content converts into sugar much faster.

 Instead, store them in a cool, dark place like your pantry or a root cellar so they're not exposed to light.
 Also choose a spot that's far away from your oven to be sure the potatoes are protected from the heat.